LionSec/katoolin/README.md

 # Usage
 - Typing the number of a tool will install it
-- Typing 0 will install all Kali Linux tools
+- help : Display some useful information about the tool
 - back : Go back
-- gohome : Go to the main menu
+- home : Go to the main menu
+- exit : To exit the program
+- cls or clear : to clear screen in case it gets messy
 - By installing armitage , you will install metasploit

 # Warning